Spontaneous scalarization: Neutron star scalarization

-where we recall that $\beta(\varphi_0)$ is the derivative of the scalar-matter coupling $\alpha(\varphi)$ evaluated at a constant background scalar field value $\varphi_0$.
-Thus, the condition for scalarization, $\mu_\eff^2 < 0$, can be satisfied when both the trace of energy-momentum tensor $T$ and $\beta(\varphi_0)$ have the same sign.
-For realistic \ns{s}, which are modeled as a perfect fluid, with pressure $p$ and energy density $\varepsilon$, we normally have,
+where we recall that $\beta(\varphi_0)$ is the derivative of the scalar-matter coupling $\alpha(\varphi)$ evaluated at a constant background scalar-field value $\varphi_0$.
+Thus, the condition for scalarization $\mu_\eff^2 < 0$ can be satisfied when the trace of the energy-momentum tensor $T$ and $\beta(\varphi_0)$ have the same sign.
+For realistic \ns{s}, which are modeled as a perfect fluid with pressure $p$ and energy density $\varepsilon$, we normally have

 and hence scalarization can happen when $\beta(\varphi_0) < 0$.
-In particular, for the coupling function~\eqref{eq:DEF_alpha} studied by~\textcite{Damour:1993hw}, we have that $\beta(\varphi_0) = \beta_0$ is a constant.
-Thus most of the studies focus on the situation where both $T$ and $\beta_0$ are negative, but we do remark that at sufficiently high-densities some \EOS{s} predict a positive sign of $T$, resulting in scalarization when $\beta_0 > 0$; see e.g.,~\textcite{Mendes:2014ufa,Podkowka:2018gib}.
-For most \ns models, $p$ and $\varepsilon$ are related by a barotropic \EOS, $\varepsilon = \varepsilon(p)$.
+In particular, for the coupling function~\eqref{eq:DEF_alpha} studied by~\textcite{Damour:1993hw}, we have $\beta(\varphi_0) = \beta_0$ being a constant.
+Thus, most studies focus on the case where both $T$ and $\beta_0$ are negative, but we remark that at sufficiently high densities some \EOS{s} predict a positive sign of $T$, resulting in scalarization when $\beta_0 > 0$; see e.g.,~\textcite{Mendes:2014ufa,Podkowka:2018gib}.
+For most \ns models, $p$ and $\varepsilon$ are related by a barotropic \EOS $\varepsilon = \varepsilon(p)$.

+In Fig.~\ref{fig:DEF_NSmodels_Nonrot} we show some properties of nonrotating scalarized \ns{s} for $\alpha_0 = 0$ and some illustrative values of $\beta_0 < 0$.
+Here in Sec.~\ref{sec:DEF_model_equil}, we consider the case of a vanishing scalar-field potential as in the original \DEF model.
+The influence of a nonzero potential is further discussed later.
+The \EOS is taken to be that of \APR~\cite{Akmal:1998cf}.
+In the left panel of Fig.~\ref{fig:DEF_NSmodels_Nonrot}, we show the Einstein-frame \ADM mass of a sequence of \ns solutions, parametrized by the energy density at the center of the star $\varepsilon_{\cc}$.